jonhoo/flurry/README.md

 The port was developed as part of a series of [live coding streams] kicked off by [this tweet].

+## Better Alternatives

+Flurry currently suffers performance and memory usage issues under load.
+You may wish to consider [papaya] or [dashmap] as alternatives if this is important to you.

 ## License

 Licensed under either of